darrynten/sage-one-php/.github/ISSUE_TEMPLATE.md

 ...

-## What steps will reproduce the problem?
+## Which steps would reproduce this problem?

 1.
 2.
 3.

+## Additional Information

+...

 Alert the following people: @darrynten